Health of Samuel Johnson: Scrofula

 Upon birth, Johnson did not cry and, with doubts surrounding the newborn's health, his aunt claimed "that she would not have picked such a poor creature up in the street".
 As it was feared that the baby might die, the vicar of St Mary's was summoned to perform a baptism.
 Two godfathers were chosen: Samuel Swynfen, a physician and graduate of Pembroke College, and Richard Wakefield, a lawyer, coroner, and Lichfield town clerk.

-Johnson's health improved and he was placed in the nursing care of Joan Marklew.
-During this period he contracted what is believed to have been scrofula, known at that time as the "King's Evil".
-Sir John Floyer, a former physician to Charles II, recommended that the young Johnson should receive the "royal touch", which he received from Queen Anne on 30 March 1712 at St James's Palace.
-Johnson was given a ribbon in memory of the event, which he claimed to have worn for the rest of his life.
-However, the ritual was ineffective and an operation was performed that left him with permanent scarring across his face and body.
+Johnson's health improved, and he was placed under the care of Joan Marklew.
+During this period, he contracted what is believed to have been scrofula, known at that time as "the king's evil".
+John Floyer, a former physician to Charles II of England, recommended that the young Johnson should receive the "royal touch", which he received from Anne, Queen of Great Britain on 30 March 1712 at St James's Palace.
+Johnson was given a ribbon in memory of the event, which he claimed he wore for the rest of his life.
+However, the ritual was ineffective, and an operation was performed that left him with permanent scarring across his face and body.

 Eyesight problems

-From early childhood, Johnson suffered from poor eyesight, especially in his left eye.
-This interfered with his education, yet his handwriting was quite legible until the end of his life.
+From early childhood, Johnson suffered from poor eyesight, especially in his left eye, which interfered with his education.
+Still, his handwriting was quite legible until the end of his life.
 There were somewhat contradictory reports about his eyesight from his contemporaries; he appeared to have been near-sighted.
-Yet he did not use eyeglasses, which were available at that time.
+He did not use eyeglasses, which were available at that time.